B0neShAd0w/Hacktoria/Rabbit Hole.md

 ![Screenshot 2022-12-15 133240](https://user-images.githubusercontent.com/117080369/207872093-3167c894-6deb-4a3c-b5a7-968bdb8a2853.png)

-look's like we have a location for a zip file: https://hacktoria.com/wp-content/contracts/items/rabbithole/jgdwvmslf/tools-step-07-fgnksqjkq.zip
+Look's like we have a location for a zip file: https://hacktoria.com/wp-content/contracts/items/rabbithole/jgdwvmslf/tools-step-07-fgnksqjkq.zip

 ### Step 07: